Case Details

 How Did the Court Analyse the Issues?

-Issue 1: the amount of commission agreed The court accepted that there was no dispute that an oral agreement was reached; the dispute was about the terms—specifically, the rate and the base to which the rate applied.
-The judge emphasised the starkness of the conflict: both parties effectively presented their own recollection as truthful and the other’s as false rather than merely mistaken.
-In such circumstances, the court’s task was to determine which version to accept.
+Issue 1: the amount of commission agreed—The court accepted that there was no dispute that an oral agreement was reached; the dispute was the amount agreed.
+The judge observed that the parties’ submissions effectively suggested that one side was lying rather than merely mistaken.
+In such circumstances, the court’s task is to decide which version is more credible and consistent with the evidence as a whole.
+The burden was on Seah to prove his account of what was agreed at the 14 December 2018 meeting.

 What Was the Outcome?

-The High Court found that commission was agreed at 10% of the whole HBO contract value, not 3% of the development amount.
-The court therefore accepted Mr Seah’s calculation of the commission base and rate.
-It also rejected Onwards Media’s estoppel argument, holding that Mr Seah was not prevented from asserting the higher commission terms.
+The High Court found in favour of Seah on the substantive contractual dispute.
+It held that commission was agreed at 10% of the whole HBO contract value, not 3% of the development amount.
+The court also rejected Onwards Media’s estoppel defence, concluding that Seah’s conduct in banking the cheque did not amount to an unequivocal acceptance of the lower commission position that would bar him from claiming the balance.

 Why Does This Case Matter?